-Robot certainly very precise and accurate in welding.
+Robots are reliable because they are very precise and accurate in welding.
 Robotic welding is widely used for their repeatability, tight tolerance and rigidity that is the main concern of the aerospace industry.

-Drilling and fastening
+Robot Drilling and fastening

-Dispensing and Sealing
+Robot Dispensing and Sealing